Thursday, October 23, 2008

 The answer to that is, Who says?
 Was that decided by Beliefnet too?
 By what right?
 Who gave Beliefnet the right to lay down the criterion by which the Christianity of any religion should be determined?
 Dr Mohler wants to have his cake and eat it.
 When the arbitrary and flawed nature of his criterion is pointed out to him, he backs off and says, “That wasn’t me, that was Beliefnet!”
 But when nobody is looking, he portrays it as the soul objective criterion by which the Christianity of a religion can be determined—not a very honest way to debate religion.

-Dr Mohler’s arguments against Mormonism are rather primitive and limited, and contain very little that is of any substance.
+Dr Mohler’s arguments against LDS beliefs and doctrines are rather primitive and limited, and contain very little that is of any substance.
 He says that the question was put to him “theologically;” but there is very little of “theological” substance that he puts forward as an argument.
 Most of his criticisms consist of generalized comments that one cannot respond to except with another generalized comment.
 Here is a typical example from his second article:

 Mormonism uses the language of Christian theology and makes many references to Christ.
 Mr. Card wants to define Christianity in a most minimal way, theologically speaking.
 If I were arguing the other side of this question, I would attempt the same.
 But Christianity has never been defined in terms of merely thinking well of Jesus.
 Mormonism claims to affirm the New Testament teachings about Jesus, but actually presents a very different Jesus from the onset.
 A reading of Mormonism’s authoritative documents makes this clear.